aleen42/PersonalWiki/qa/rem.md

 Shortcut:

-Website will leave a blank area in the left or right or both parts.
+Websites will leave a blank area in the left or right or both parts.